Chart Color Schemes

 Infrastructure

-The performance of an area can significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 23 projects that are likely to have an impact on this particular area.
-Notable projects include Stafford City Shopping Centre Redevelopment, Haven Townhomes Stafford Heights, Stafford Central Mixed-Use Development, and Windsor Dual Tower Development.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely to impact this area.
+Notable ones include Stafford City Shopping Centre Redevelopment, Haven Townhomes Stafford Heights, Stafford Central Mixed-Use Development, and Windsor Dual Tower Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.